vatsalmehta2001/oil-prophet/README.md

 - **Data Processing Pipeline**: Robust data loading and preprocessing for multi-timeframe analysis
 - **Signal Decomposition**: Time series decomposition into trend, cyclical, and residual components using advanced filtering techniques
 - **LSTM with Attention Model**: Deep learning forecasting with attention mechanisms to focus on relevant parts of the input sequence
+- **Sentiment-Enhanced LSTM**: Advanced model that combines price patterns with market sentiment indicators for improved forecasting
 - **Baseline Models**: Simple forecasting models for performance benchmarking
 - **Ensemble Approach**: Combines predictions from multiple models for more robust forecasts
 - **Enhanced Reddit Historical Scraper**: Comprehensive system for collecting oil-related discussions from Reddit spanning from 2008 to present